daniel-buza/polling-transformation/README.md

 The network pattern shows a different flow as in State 1.
 <img src="long-polling-with-redirects.png"/><br/>
 In this case, the client had to fire up one request which lead to a chain of redirects, which were followed automatically.
-HTTP 200 response arrives only when the actual business result is available.
+HTTP 200 response code is used only when the actual business result is available, as long as it is not available, HTTP 302 is returned.

 ## Further notes
 ### About other possibilities